 Struggling with an awkward layout, tight square footage, or making the most of what you already own?
 Professional space planning helps you see solutions you might have missed.

-Your Interior Design Coach offers consultations specifically for renters—optimizing your layout without requiring new purchases, working within budget constraints and lease restrictions to help you solve layout challenges confidently.
+Your Interior Design Coach offers consultations specifically for renters, working through your layout without requiring new purchases, within budget constraints and lease restrictions to help you solve layout challenges confidently.

 Hack #4: Upgrade Lighting with Plug-In and Portable Fixtures